2025 Canberra Tennis International

-The 2025 Canberra Tennis International (also known as Workday Canberra International for sponsorship reasons) was a professional tennis tournament played on outdoor hardcourts.
-It was the seventh edition of the men's tournament, which was part of the 2025 ATP Challenger Tour, and the eighth edition of the women's tournament, which was part of the 2025 WTA 125 tournaments.
+The 2025 Workday Canberra International was a professional tennis tournament played on outdoor hardcourts.
+It was the seventh edition of the men's tournament, which was part of the 2025 ATP Challenger 125, and the eighth edition of the women's tournament, which was part of the 2025 WTA 125 tournaments.
 It took place at the Canberra Tennis Centre in Canberra, Australia between 30 December 2024 and 4 January 2025.